Rexabit/Outward-Sideloader/README.md

 ### Custom Items ###
 You can define custom items by creating a simple .JSON file in the CustomItems folder, following one of the following templates.
 All items defined in this folder will be loaded and added to the game's systems automatically.

+You can also define items through C# if you wish, using the SL.Instance.CustomItems class.

 Note: I have included an example SL Pack folder for custom items, which shows how to set up a weapon.
 You can place this SL Pack folder in the Mods\SideLoader folder, and have a look how things are set up.

 #### Notes about Custom Visual Prefabs ####